ruediste/attached-properties-4j/README.md

 	mvn nexus-staging:release -P release

 Last but not least, do not forget to bump the versions in the examples in this file.

+### Deploying Snapshots
+When the `~/.m2/settings.xml` is present, a simple

+    mvn clean deploy -Prelease

+will deploy a snapshot release to the sontatype snaphshot repository.